astrolabsoftware/fink-broker/docs/user_guide/streaming-out.md

 This schema can be used by a consumer service to read and decode the Kafka messages.
 To learn more about configuring Fink see [configuration](configuration.md).
 <br><br>
-To check the working of the distribution pipelline we provide a Spark Consumer that reads the messages published on the topic "distribution_test" and uses the schema above to convert them back to Spark DataFrame.
+To check the working of the distribution pipelline we provide a Spark Consumer that reads the messages published on the topic "fink_outstream" and uses the schema above to convert them back to Spark DataFrame.
 This can be run using:

 ```bash
 fink start distribution_test